Ayesha-Perveen/Ayesha-Perveen/README.md

 <h2 align="center">✨ About Me</h2>

 <p align="center">
   I'm a Computer Science student with a strong passion for web development and problem-solving.
 I thrive on turning complex ideas into elegant, user-friendly digital experiences.
-I'm currently channeling my skills into my team's project for the **Smart India Hackathon 2025 Finale** while actively preparing to launch my career in tech.
 </p>

 ---